Characters: Bleach Karakura Town Residents

 - Archer Archetype: Soken was an acknowledged master of the clan's style, possessing knowledge of all their traditions and techniques.
 At some point before his death, he passed on all this to his son, Ryuken.

 - Big Screwed-Up Family: In flashback, Souken is so preoccupied with his duties that we never actually see him in person.
 By his death, Souken's relationship with Ryuuken had deteriorated to the point where Ryuuken tried to deny him contact with Uryuu.
-And he had some kind of rift with his more distant relatives in the Vandenreich as well.

 - Cold-Blooded Torture: After death, Soken's ghost is taken to Mayuri Kurotsuchi's lab where he's vivisected until second death, as Mayuri is trying to learn all he can about Quincies.
 Mayuri shows Uryu a photo of Soken's body at death, and while the reader is not allowed to see the picture, Uryu's reaction is all too visible.
 Although Mayuri thought he learned everything there was to know and thus abandoned his Quincy research, he realizes he was wrong when Souken's student Uryu pulls off techniques he never saw in the lab.
 Since Mayuri never learned these techniques from Souken, it's strongly implied that Mayuri didn't know that he never broke Souken the way he thought he did.

 - Cruel and Unusual Death: Soken was killed by hollows, his soul was then dragged back to Mayuri's lab where he was experimented on and tortured for an unspecified period of time before Mayuri eventually tired of him and gruesomely killed him off.